We are updating the website. If you experience any problems, try again later or contact us. Contact

 If you live in Sweden, you must declare your interest income in Sweden.
 If you have had interest income from a Danish bank, you must therefore add the income converted to SEK in box 7.2.

-Provide an explanation under section 17 "Övriga upplysningar".
+Provide details under section 17, Other information "Övriga upplysningar".

-You will not be taxed on the interest income in Denmark.
+You should not be taxed on the interest income in Denmark.

 If you live in Sweden, you must pay tax on all capital income in Sweden.
 This includes, for example, income from shares and income from renting and selling a private home.